UPDATE: Botswana’s Legal System and Legal Research

 - Fombad, C.M. (ed.), Essays on the Law of Botswana.
 Cape Town, Juta & Co., 2007.

-- Fombad, C.M., Botswana Law (Monograph in Blanpain, ed., International Encyclopaedia of Laws–Tort Law), The Hague, Kluwer Law International, 2008.
+- Fombad, C.M. and Pfumorodze, J, Botswana Law (Monograph in Blanpain, ed., International Encyclopaedia of Laws–Tort Law), 2nd ed., The Netherlands, Wolters Kluwer Law International, 2019.

 - Gyanteh, J. A. Botswana company law Gaborone: Training and Research (PTY) LTD, 1997.

-- Kiggundu, John, Company and partnership law in Botswana.
-Gaborone: Morula Press, 2000.
+- Kiggundu, J. Company and partnership law in Botswana.2nd ed., Gaborone: Bay Publisher, 2010.

 - Quansah, E. K., Introduction to company law in Botswana.
 Gaborone: Department of Law, Univ. of Botswana, 1990.

-- Kiggundu, John, Private international law in Botswana: cases and materials Gaborone: Bay Pub., 2002.
+- Kiggundu, J., Private international law in Botswana: cases and materials Gaborone: Bay Pub., 2006.

-- Briscoe, Andrew.
-Freedom of expression in Botswana.
+- Briscoe, A. Freedom of expression in Botswana.
 Gaborone: Morula Press, 2002.

-- Dingake, Oagile.
-An introduction to the constitutional law of Botswana.1st ed.
+- Dingake, O. An introduction to the constitutional law of Botswana.1st ed.
 Gaborone: Pula Press, 2000.

-- Dingake, Oagile.
-HIV/AIDS and the law: a guide to our rights and obligations Gaborone: Printing and Publishing Company Botswana, 1999.
+- Dingake, O. HIV/AIDS and the law: a guide to our rights and obligations Gaborone: Printing and Publishing Company Botswana, 1999.

 - Fombad, C.M., “The separation of powers and constitutionalism in Africa: The case of Botswana,” 25 Boston College Third World Law Journal, (2005) pp. 301-342.